 - Birdwatching tours

 Getting to know the park by boat is the most common way of sightseeing and that’s also the way we have done it twice.
-You board the boat at the little ramshackle jetty of the national park and head off to an impressive journey through the mangroves.
-When arriving at the vast bay of San Lorenzo, you will get a first impression of how big this unique eco-system is.
+You board the boat at the little ramshackle jetty of the national park and head off on an impressive journey through the mangroves.
+When arriving at the vast bay of San Lorenzo, you will get a first impression of how big this unique ecosystem is.
 When boating through the secluded bays and islands, you might be accompanied by several frigate birds and pelicans.
+Check the sections below for the best Los Haitises excursions by boat from Punta Cana, Samaná, Las Terrenas and Santo Domingo.

 Another big attraction in Los Haitises is the big number of historic caves, where the old native inhabitants, the Taínos, used to live and protect themselves many centuries ago.
 Nowadays, you still can see cave paintings from these ancient times.